COVID vaccine mandate takes effect for NYC teachers, staff

 Cody Miller, a 15-year-old sophomore at a high school in Manhattan, said teachers should all be vaccinated.
 “I think they should,” said the teen, who got vaccinated himself as soon as the Pfizer shot was approved for people 12 and up.
 “It’s so many kids, it’s a big environment, you know?”

 But Mally Diroche, another Bronx parent, had mixed feelings.
 “I kind of feel like that’s a decision they should be able to make on their own,” said the mom of three boys between 3 and 12.
-Diroche, 29, said she feels that masks and other precautions can check the virus’ spread within schools.
+Diroche, 29, said she feels that masks and other precautions can check the spread of the virus within schools.

 Some educators have reservations about the mandate but are complying.

-Maurice Jones, 46, a support staff member at a Manhattan middle school, said he got vaccinated months ago but he sympathizes with co-workers who have not gotten the shots.
+Maurice Jones, 46, a support staff member at a Manhattan middle school, said he got vaccinated months ago but sympathizes with co-workers who have not gotten the shots.
 “If they’ve got to get tested more they’ve got to get tested more,” Jones said.
 “I don’t think they should lose their job.”

 Roxanne Rizzi, who teaches technology at an elementary school in Queens, waited until Friday to get her first coronavirus vaccine shot.

-Note: This story has been corrected to show that 43,000 is the estimated number of vaccine doses administered since Aug.
-23, not the number of employees who have been vaccinated.